curegit/reversi-ai-dll/README.md

 ## Features

 - Simple API
-- Call from C# easily
+- Callable from C# easily
+- Moderate Strength

 ## API

 The DLL has simple API.
 For instance, a board state is given, an API function returns a move you should to choose next.
-The AI have moderate strength.

 ### Bit Board